 Colonic manometry

-Manometry is a way of measuring how well the muscles and nerves in the digestive system are working.
-Colonic manometry looks at the muscles and nerves in the colon (large intestine).
-This page from Great Ormond Street Hospital (GOSH) explains about the colonic manometry test and what to expect when your child has one.
-The digestive system is a hollow tube from the mouth to the anus.
-The walls of the tube contain muscles and nerves that squeeze food rhythmically through the system – this action is called peristalsis.
+The digestive system is a hollow tube from the mouth to the anus (where poo leaves the bottom).
+The walls of the tube contain muscles and nerves that squeeze food rhythmically through the system.
 If the muscles and/or nerves are not working properly, food cannot pass through the digestive system.

 You will need to come to the ward a few days before the test so that your child can have some bowel cleansing medicine to clear their large intestine.
-The pre-admission nurse may also ask you to increase medications at home before admission to hospital.
+Your child will need to follow a special diet during the days that the medicine is being taken.
+We will give you a diet sheet.

-If your child normally uses a trans anal irrigation system such as Peristeen®, or has an antegrade colonic enema (ACE), please bring the equipment with you to hospital, as it can be used to help clean your child’s bowel.
+If your child normally uses a trans anal irrigation system such as Peristeen®, or has an antegrade colonic enema (ACE), please bring the equipment with you to hospital, as it can be used to help empty your child’s bowel.

 The doctors will explain about the test in more detail, discuss any worries you may have and ask you to sign a consent form giving permission for your child to have the test.

-At the start of the hospital admission, the nurse will put a thin tube (cannula) into a vein in your child’s arm.
 A nurse will apply some local anaesthetic cream first so that the skin is numb.
 Your child may like to have a cold numbing spray before the needle instead of the cream.
-Some blood tests will be done during your child’s hospital stay to measure the salts and minerals in their blood.

 What does the test involve?